abmajith/verilog-riscV32I-machine/RV32I_VonNeumanArch/README.md

 branch and test bench codes in the sub folder *processorBlocks*

-Let's see the code snippet for the load/store and other jump, and upper immediate instructions here, this time we wont create them in module, but rather implement within the processor code block!.
+Let's see the code snippet for load/store, jump, and upper immediate instructions here, this time we wont create them in module, but rather implement within the processor code block!.

 ```verilog